-The bathroom and dressing area is right by the front door that leads to a walkway that is authentically decorated in bamboo stalks.
+The bathroom and dressing area is right by the front door that leads to a walkway that is authentically decorated with bamboo stalks.

 I love the Eco-friendly attention to detail at the Alaya Ubud Resort.

-My favourite was the lavender lotion – I used this each evening and found the aroma very relaxing.
+My favorite was the lavender lotion – I used this each evening and found the aroma very relaxing.

-With an eco friendly theme, even the ‘house-keeping’ and ‘do not disturb’ signs were made form large bamboo cane.
+With an eco-friendly theme, even the ‘house-keeping’ and ‘do not disturb’ signs were made form a large bamboo cane.
 Towels can be reused, not rewashed if you hang them back up.
 Only changed as needed.
 This helps lessen water wastage, and the use of unnecessary detergents.

-Our large deluxe guest room overlooks the rice paddy, so my favourite morning and evening hang-out was the balcony – where a cushioned lounge, table and chairs is all set out to relax.
+Our large deluxe guest room overlooks the rice paddy, so my favorite morning and evening hang-out was the balcony – where a cushioned lounge, table and chairs are all set out to relax.

-In the evening the staff offer a turn-down service, and mosquito coils are lit on the balcony area.
+In the evening the staff offers a turn-down service, and mosquito coils are lit on the balcony area.

 We came to Alaya Ubud Resort to relax.
 We didn’t go out too much.
 We didn’t want to.
 The room was comfortable.
 There was wifi.
 The pool was downstairs.
 And I sat or lay – and read a whole novel!
 I can’t remember the last time I did that in a long while.

-I ended up going to the dentist for a check-up in Ubud whilst staying here, and also to the medical centre to update my immunisation for Hepatitis B (nothing quite like an injection in the arm).
+I ended up going to the dentist for a check-up in Ubud whilst staying here, and also to the medical center to update my immunization for Hepatitis B (nothing quite like an injection in the arm).

-The staff at the resort front desk organised all my appointments for me.
+The staff at the resort front desk organized all my appointments for me.

-A note for travellers – it was a lot less expensive than Australia for both dentist and immunisation.
+A note for travelers – it was a lot less expensive than Australia for both dentist and immunization.

 Wait, There’s More